sensible-hq/sensible-api-py/README.md

 ## Install

-In an environment in which you've installed Python, create a directory for a test project, open a command prompt in the directory, and install the dependencies:
+In an environment with Python installed, create a directory for a test project, open a command prompt in the directory, and install the dependencies:

 ```shell
 pip install sensibleapi